-- Transit should serve all people within the Town. - Castle Rock should focus services on no-vehicle households, youth, and vulnerable populations. - " It is challenging to get entry-level and retail workers into Town and people to fill retail jobs. - Options need to be ADA accessible. " Extended hours of operation-into the - evening-are needed to serve those who work non-traditional hours.
+- easy to use, and safe. - " Transit options need to help reduce congestion and overall emissions. - " Collaborate with other programs to build on their success, for example, Windcrest senior housing Uber/Lyft voucher program. - vehicle drive times. - " It is important to service local high density areas (both residential and commercial). - " It is important to provide connections to Downtown; it could serve as a "transit hub." - connections. - Regional options need to connect with the RidgeGate Light Rail Station. - Transit should serve all people within the Town. - Castle Rock should focus services on no-vehicle - " It is challenging to get entry-level and retail workers into Town and people to fill retail jobs. - Options need to be ADA accessible. - " Extended hours of operation-into the evening-are needed to serve those who work non-traditional hours.